How to Watch NFL Without Cable

 Unfortunately for people wanting to stream NFL Mobile to their TV, there are a lot of barriers in the way.
 If you try stream from your phone to the TV, NFL Mobile will detect the screencast and shut you down.

-If you have an android phone and Google Chromecast, however, you can get around this.
+If you have an android phone and Google Chromecast, however, you may be able to get around this.
 First, download the Chromecast app (which you can get here) for your phone.
 Open up the application and select “Cast Screen” and select the Chromecast device.
 Once your TV begins streaming from the phone, you should be able to launch NFL Mobile and watch it on your TV.

-Now available across the US, PlayStation Vue is offering 55 channels for $29 a month.
+Now available across the US, PlayStation Vue is offering nearly 50 channels for $39 a month, dubbed the Access plan.
 This is $10 more than their competitor, Sling TV, but they do also provide ESPN in their base package.

 Love to Watch Football without Cable

 One of the reasons why I waited so long to cut the cord was my love of sports.
 I thought that if I gave up cable, I would be giving up on NFL football.
 Thankfully I didn’t have to make that choice; and as we’ve seen today, neither do you.
 Given the 5 options outlined, my preferred method is still, and always will be, Over-the-Air broadcasting.

 But I am fully aware that an antenna won’t work for everyone so I wanted to provide this in-depth post on all the different options that are open to you.